kenherring/pug-rules/README.md

 ## Sonar Scan This Project

-This is meta.
 The following command will run a Sonar scan on this project.
 It will use the SonarQube instance running in Docker (as defined in `docker-compose.yml`).
 The intention is to tell us about any problems with the java code.

 ```bash
 mvn sonar:sonar -Dsonar.login=admin -Dsonar.password=admin